LLOADD.CONF(5) File Formats Manual LLOADD.CONF(5)

 Note that when lloadd is configured as a slapd module, any option

-that shares the same name as an option in slapd.conf(5), the
+that shares the same name as an option in slapd.conf(5), the slapd

-unavailable through slapd.conf(5) directly, instead, it would
+through slapd.conf(5) directly, instead, it would have to be

 An additional option is available when running as a slapd module: